 Wind, yes is highly intermittent.
 So much so, a lack of wind over months ('wind drought') can be rough.
 That was so at times early 2020s, especially since there's not yet nearly enough clean energy storage, but this is changing fast.
-In 2016 the world had passed a storage marker: with its 1 first gigawatt of energy storage capacity.
-Just 5 years later, in 2021 the world had 12 GW of new storage capacity - as much built new in one month, as had been installed all 2016 year.
-New storage capacity upsizing is quickening rapidly.
-So much so, it's estimated that by 2030 there may be 70 GW of new storage capacity being installed, each year.
+In 2016 the world had passed a storage marker: its first puny 1 gigawatt of energy storage capacity.
+Just 5 years later, in 2021 the world had 12 GW of new storage capacity - as much built new in a month, as was installed all 2016 year.
+New storage capacity upsizing quickening rapidly.
+So much that it's estimated that by 2030 there may be 70 GW of new storage capacity being installed, each year.
 Maybe a 14-fold increase in installation rates over what had been seen in early 2020's.
-Much of that is batteries now, but new technologies could bring far more.
-A large 400 MW battery installed in early 2022, while then the world's biggest, should soon be regarded as just 'meh'.
+Much of that now is batteries, but new technologies could bring far more.
+A large 400 MW battery installed in early 2022, while then world's biggest, should soon be regarded as just 'meh'.

-For why natural gas storage is still crucial, consider a cold Winter in Europe.
-An issue began mid-2021 as Russia suddenly began to export far less gas to Europe, than typical 80 million cubic meters (mcm)/day.
+For why natural gas storage is crucial, consider say a bitter cold Europe Winter.
+An issue began mid-2021 when Russia suddenly began exporting far less gas to Europe, than typical 80 million cubic meters (mcm)/day.
 Russia first lowered its gas exports to Europe in July to 49 mcm/day.
-Then August, it dropped to just 20 mcm/day.
-Gas levels were already very low in Europe - UK & globally.
+Then August 2021, dropped to 20 mcm/day.
+Gas levels were already very low in Europe - in UK & globally.
 Why?
-Prior months on Covid-driven supply shortages + weather volatility dropped gas supply worldwide.
-US hurricanes compounded less output.
-Net/net on a sharp loss of gas supply, & less storage - natural gas prices jumped.
-Europe lacks big domestic gas supplies, so had long relied on importing (cheap Russian) piped gas for electric power.
-As natural gas & so electricity wholesale prices skyrocketed in 2021, Asia was hungry for gas too; in no time it gave way to bedeviling gas shortages.
-And to eye-watering high electricity costs - especially in a prostate Europe.
-Thus, a deep cold, heat, or other event, could all create crisis.
+Covid-driven supply shortages + weather volatility dropped gas supply worldwide.
+US hurricanes compounded it.
+Net/net on sharp loss of gas supply & less storage - natural gas prices jumped.
+Europe lacks big domestic gas supplies, so had long (over) relied on importing cheap Russian piped gas for electric power.
+As natural gas, so electricity prices skyrocketed latter 2021, Asia grew hungry for scarcer gas too; in no time all gave way to bedeviling gas shortages.
+And to eye-watering high electricity costs - especially late 2021 in a prostate Europe.
+Bitter cold - or heat, or another event (maybe War!) could create crisis.

-Russia's gas profits grew.
-But another rationale may have been at play.
-It's been suggested perhaps that export shortfall 2021 by Russia to spot markets was to help it win needed OK for Russia's Nord Stream 2 pipeline to Germany.
-Europeans for their part needed uncontracted, cheap spot Russian gas.
-Alternatives were more gas from Nordics (in decline) - or importing lots more liquified LNG from overseas by ship - though latter means competing with voracious Asia, so high prices - and Germany lacked LNG terminals.
-Europe thus needed all the gas it could get 2021 - and 2022.
-Especially on a colder than usual winter, say 2023 or 2024.
-If sparse breezes so less wind power, nukes down for maintenance, coal shuttered by emissions permits - Germany aggressively targeting 80%+ renewables by 2030 - it can get very tight.
+It's been suggested perhaps gas exports tightened 2021 by Russia to spot markets, was to help it win needed OK for Russia's Nord Stream 2 pipeline to Germany.
+Or to prepare for coming gas stifling to Europe, in 2022.
+Europeans for their part needed much uncontracted, cheap spot Russian gas.
+Alternatives were few; more gas from Nordics - or import lots more liquified LNG from overseas by ship - though latter means competing with voracious Asia so high prices - and Germany lacked LNG terminals.
+Europe thus needed all the gas it could get late 2021 - and to build stored gas.
+Especially if a colder than usual winter, say 2023 or 2024.
+If sparse breezes make less wind power, nukes are down for maintenance, emissions tighten coal - and Germany aggressively targets 80%+ renewables by 2030 - it can get very tight.

-Sparse breezes 2021 did hurt Europe wind output - nukes were down for repairs, drought hit hydro-power.
-UK had opted to reduce its gas storage capacity greatly - before Winter's cold heating demand.
-All that combined, so that late 2021, unhappy records were set.
+Indeed, sparse breezes 2021 did hurt Europe wind output - nukes were down for repairs, hydro hit by drought.
+UK had reduced its gas storage capacity greatly before Winter's cold & heating demand.
+All that combined, meant late 2021, unhappy records were set.
 Europe's natural gas benchmark spiked up +300%.
 Gas futures in a key Netherlands basket rose past equivalent of \$150/ barrel for oil.
-Then early 2022, gas rose higher past equivalent of \$500/oil barrel(!).
-This all made natural gas prices in 2022 become the dearest fossil fuel by far.
+Then early 2022, gas rose higher, past an equivalent of \$500/oil barrel(!).
+This all made Europe's natural gas prices in 2022 become the dearest fossil fuel by far.